romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

-The methods of buliding word embeddings can be classified into two groups: (1) **static word embeddings** in which the same word will always have the same representation regardless of the context where the word occurs in, and (2) **contextualised word embeddings** in which the context of a word is also taken into consideration to build the representation.
+The methods of buliding word embeddings can be classified into two groups: (1) **static word embeddings** in which the same word will always have the same representation regardless of the context where the word occurs in, and (2) **contextualized word embeddings** in which the context of a word is also taken into consideration to build the representation.

 In this post, specific examples of these techniques will be introduced,